Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Analysis

 \subsection{Governing Party vs Opposition}

+To answer the first part of the researcher question RQ3 we consider the sentiment distribution on the party level for each parliament.
 Figure \ref{fig:2021_parties} presents the difference in sentiment for the top five major parties (based on the number of MPs) in the UK's, Spain's and Greece's parliaments for 2021.
 Taking into account the governing parties of each country (UK: Conservatives, Spain: Spanish Socialist Workers' Party (PSOE) \& Unidas Podemos (UP), Greece: New Democracy) a distinctive trend appears.
 In each country, the main governing parties tweets tend to be significantly more positive than those of the opposition.
 In the UK, there are 46\% more positive tweets than negative posted by the ruling party (Conservatives) whereas only a 10\% difference for the main opposition (Labour party).
 The same pattern appears for Greece with positive charged tweets posted by New Democracy being 28\% more than the negative.
 At the same time, the opposition party, Syriza, being on the `attack' has 59\% of its total tweets posted classified as negative.
 Similarly, for Spain, even though to a smaller degree, PSOE display the biggest contrast between positive and negative tweets with only a 6\% difference in favour of positive.
 On a final note, it is interesting to observe that the VOX and Greek Solution, two right-wing parties, display the largest percentages of negative tweets for their respective parliaments (60\% and 79\%).

 This behaviour becomes even more apparent when we take into consideration only the tweets from the leaders of the governing and opposition parties (Table \ref{tab:leaders_sentiment}).
 The UK's Prime Minister (Boris Johnson) shares a considerably larger percentage of positive tweets compared to the opposition leader Keir Starmer (79\% vs. 58\%) and only 5\% of his tweets being negative, in contrast to the 35\% for Keir Starmer.
 An even bigger contrast is seen between the political leaders in Spain where 84\% of all tweets from President Sánchez are negative, compared to only 30\% from the opposition leader Pablo Casado.
 In Greece the trend is similar, with a high contrast of positive/negative tweets between the Prime Minister Mitsotakis and the opposition leader Tsipras (77\%/17\% vs. 29\%/59\%).